 Specialty Disabled License Plates

-You may also apply for a specialty disabled license plate if you are a veteran, former prisoner of war, or motorcycle rider.
+You may also apply for a specialty disabled license plates if you are a veteran, former prisoner of war, or motorcycle rider.
 Some of these special plates will have an initial fee as well as an annual one.

 For more information, visit the website.

 Whether your Kentucky disabled placard is valid in a different state is up to that state.
 Contact the Kentucky Transportation Cabinet for details―it might already have specific information about the state in question.
-You can also contact the destination state's DMV, or check our Drivers with Disabilities article that applies to the state you'll be visiting.
+You can also contact the destination state's DMV directly.

 For extra protection, you should always carry in your vehicle a copy of the physician's statement that certifies your disability.